 On June 21, former NBA players Earl Monroe, Nate Archibald and Len Elmore will join us for A Night Among the Legends, an enterprise created by Wealth & Values Initiative that recognizes the good work being done by the New York City Chapter of the National Basketball Retired Players Association in underserved communities.
 For more information and to purchase tickets, click here.
 A portion of the proceeds supports the New York City Chapter of Legends, a registered 501(c)3.

 Chambers and Partners: 2018 Sports Law and Practice Guide

-Our sports law group members Irwin Kishner, Dan Etna, Barry Werbin and Briana Rose Meginniss were recently selected to be the exclusive contributor to the 2018 edition of Chambers’ U.S. Sports Law and Practice Guide.
+Our sports law group members Irwin Kishner, Dan Etna and Barry Werbin were recently selected to be the exclusive contributor to the 2018 edition of Chambers’ U.S. Sports Law and Practice Guide.
 The guide, which covers a range of issues including league structuring and operation, contract law, government regulation, tort law and intellectual property concerns, is freely available on Chambers’ website.

 For more information on this or other sports matters, please contact:

 Irwin A. Kishner at [email protected] or +1 212 592 1435

 © 2018 Herrick, Feinstein LLP.
 This alert is provided by Herrick, Feinstein LLP to keep its clients and other interested parties informed of current legal developments that may affect or otherwise be of interest to them.
 The information is not intended as legal advice or legal opinion and should not be construed as such.